awsdocs/amazon-appstream2-developer-guide/doc_source/autoscaling.md

 }
 ```

-If the command is successful, the output looks something like the following, although some details are unique to your account and region\.
+If the command is successful, the output is similar to the following, although some details are unique to your account and Region\.
 In this example, the policy identifier is `e3425d21-16f0-d701-89fb-12f98dac64af`\.

 ```
-{"PolicyARN": "arn:aws:autoscaling:us-west-2:123456789012:scalingPolicy:e3425d21-16f0-d701-89fb-12f98dac64af:resource/appstream/fleet/SampleFleetName:policyName/SamplePolicyName"}
+{"PolicyARN": "arn:aws:autoscaling:us-west-2:123456789012:scalingPolicy:e3425d21-16f0-d701-89fb-12f98dac64af:resource/appstream/fleet/SampleFleetName:policyName/scale-out-utilization-policy"}
 ```

 Now, set up a CloudWatch alarm for this policy\.
-Use the names, region, account number, and policy identifier from your information\.
+Use the names, Region, account number, and policy identifier that apply to you\.
 You can use the policy ARN returned by the previous command for the `--alarm-actions` parameter\.

 ```
 aws cloudwatch put-metric-alarm